Troubleshooting the Endura Flap

 ADJUSTING THE STEP OVER IN PANELS

-Our panels feature a user-adjustable step-over system, which allows you to move the flap up or down to best fit your pet.
+Our patio panels feature a user-adjustable step-over system, which allows you to move the flap up or down to best fit your pet.
 The minimum for all sizes is 3”, and most of them come set at the minimum step-over.
 You will need a screwdriver to adjust the step-over height!
 Hold the panel sideways on the ground, you get the most leverage by supporting it between your feet.
 Remove the screws on both sides at the bottom of the panel, and loosen the screws under the glass.
 You can then slide out the bottom piece, the flap, and however many spacers you need to move.
 Be sure to put the flap back with the locking cover facing the same side as the thumbscrews at the top of the panel!
 And keep the bottom piece at the bottom, as the spacers cannot be used on the bottom.

 REPLACING MAGNET AND SIDE WRAP STRIPS ON THE ENDURA FLAP

-On the Endura Flap flap, replacing the magnets and the wrap strip on the flap is a fairly simple process.
-Here are some instructions to assist you with this video.
+On the Endura Flap flap, replacing the magnets and the wrap strip on the doggy door flap is a fairly simple process.
+Here are some instructions to assist dog owners with this video.
 The first thing you will want to do is to make sure the groove in the magnet is facing up.
 When you slide it into the wrap strip as shown, the groove will be visible through the opening in the strip.
 Once the magnet is in place, you will begin the process of putting the wrap strip assembly onto the flap.
 You will want to start on the bottom outside edge of the flap (you will see a square shape on the bottom corner and that is the start of the track).
 You will need to get one lip of the magnet wrap strip underneath the flap track.
 Once you have pushed the track into the wrap strip, you will use your thumbs and work your way up pushing it in along the way until you get to the very top.
-Once its in, give it a quick once over to ensure you have the entire wrap strip in place.
+Once it's in, give it a quick once over to ensure you have the entire wrap strip in place.